God of War was released in 2018 to instant acclaim and yet, despite owning a PlayStation 4, I refused to play it.

 However, I do have a couple of problems.

-One is a bit of character development for Atreus where he becomes mad with power but this felt like it happened pretty quickly for me and made him unlikable for a time.
+One is a bit of character development for Atreus where he becomes mad with power but this felt like it happened too quickly and made him unlikable for a time.

 Then there are some of the bosses.